ading2210/shimboot/README.md

 ## Usage:

 ### Prerequisites:
-- A seperate Linux PC for the build process (preferably something Debian-based)
+- A separate Linux PC for the build process (preferably something Debian-based)
 - A USB that is at least 8GB in size
 - At least 20GB of free disk space
 - An x86-based Chromebook